manuelgu/java-course/README.md

 # java-course

-This repository will contain all my exercises I had to do in my java courses at school.
-They will be ordered chronologically.
+This repository contains all my exercises I had to do for my java courses at school.
+They are ordered chronologically.
 Once a course is finished, it will be marked as checked and links to the corresponding folder.

 ## dates